Email FacebookTwitterMenu burgerClose thin

 Certified Financial Planner (CFP) Designation

-Some financial planners may hold a certified financial planner (CFP) designation.
-By working with a CFP planner, you ensure that you’re working with a professional who’s been through a rigorous training program.
+Some financial planners may hold a Certified Financial Planner™ (CFP®) designation.
+By working with a CFP® professional, you ensure that you’re working with a professional who’s been through a rigorous training program.

-A financial planner can earn the title of CFP by completing a certification process through the CFP Board.
-There are four key requirements for a CFP certification:
+To become a CFP®, a financial planner must complete the certification process through the CFP Board.
+There are four key requirements for a CFP® certification:

 • Education: Financial planners must complete a college-level program of study in personal financial planning, including a financial plan development capstone course registered with the CFP Board.
 They must also have a bachelor’s degree or higher from an accredited college or university.